-- 4.6.6 RFC/WFO Collaboration.
-RFCs and WFOs should make collaboration and teamwork an intentional activity.
-Programs, initiatives, and ideas that advance NWS hydrologic services should be identified, recognized, and shared.
-Each RFC should work with its supported WFOs to develop a hydrologic collaboration plan to improve hydrologic forecasts and warnings, increase the sharing of technology and information, and support the education of partners and other users.
-Collaboration should also include pre-flood season readiness activities and post-flood service evaluations and development of service improvements. - 4.7 Interagency Support and Forecast Exchange.
-RFCs have a variety of interactions with external water-related partners in addition to their support for WFOs.
-These coordination responsibilities help fulfill the NWS mission by ensuring the hydrologic services program complements the water-related activities of other agencies.
-RFCs have considerable latitude to configure their forecast operations to meet the requirements of these external-NWS partners.

-RFCs may exchange their forecasts directly with their cooperators as part of the two-way information exchange process associated with hydrologic forecast operations.
-If any forecast values are subsequently changed through coordination with WFOs, RFCs should ensure that the updated forecast value(s) replace the old information stored in the RFC server/database accessed by the cooperators they exchange data with.

-RFCs will maintain operational contacts with partners responsible for maintaining stream gaging stations (e.g., district offices of the U.S. Geological Survey [USGS]) in the RFC area.
-Prior to and during high flow events, real-time coordination occurs as much as possible between the RFC and streamflow measuring crews.
-Agencies and key personnel who perform operational maintenance of stream gaging stations are listed in RFC station duty manuals, and RFC phone numbers are provided to these agencies for posting in each stream gage house.
-RFCs also work with partners to provide efficient two-way exchange of routine information, including forecasts, data, and rating tables.

-- 4.8 Forecast Verification.
+4.9 Forecast Verification

 RFCs conduct operations in support of the verification of hydrologic forecasts.
 All national requirements for RFC verification activities are subject to availability of nationally-supported verification procedures.
-A generalized description of the RFC forecast verification process can be found in NWS Instruction 10-1601, Verification Procedures. - 4.9 Data Archive.
+A generalized description of the RFC forecast verification process can be found in NWS Instruction 10-1601, Verification.

+4.10 Data Archive

 RFCs data archive operations are conducted to support verification and non-real-time operations.
-A recommended baseline of data sets to be archived at RFCs is contained in Appendix A. - 4.10 Non-Real-Time Operations.
+A recommended baseline of data sets to be archived at RFCs is contained in Appendix A.

+4.11 Non-Real-Time Operations

 Non-real-time operations are defined as those non-administrative, non-training-oriented activities which are conducted in support of operational forecast functions.
 These non-real-time operations, or development activities, are recognized as essential to maintaining the ongoing operational readiness of each RFC.
 Each RFC should allocate a significant amount of work hours for development activities, predominately in the area of model calibration and procedure development but also in other areas deemed important by the HIC.

-Details on the oversight of RFC development activities are contained in policies and procedures under NWS Policy Directive 80-7, River Forecast Center Development Management. - 5.
-Non-Routine Operations.
+5 Non-Routine Operations

 Certain types of unusual events require a specialized operational response at RFCs.
-RFC responsibilities during these events are described in this section. - 5.1 Dam Failures.
+RFC responsibilities during these events are described in this section.

+5.1 Dam Failures

 WFOs serve as the point of issuance for hydrologic products associated with dam failures.
 The RFC role in these situations is primarily in the area of support, such as providing forecast information derived from the RFC dam break (DAMBRK) model or other sources for incorporation into the WFO dam catalog.
-RFCs also support WFO efforts to maximize use of simplified dam break model (SMPDBK) by providing advice, training, and expertise as appropriate. - 5.2 Hazardous Materials (HAZMAT) Spills.
-RFCs, under some conditions, provide estimates of time-of-travel for HAZMAT spills into rivers.
-They also support other NOAA-related missions when they can be of service. - 5.3 Significant Event Reports.
-RFCs provide input to for the record (FTR) significant event reports, as appropriate.
+RFCs also support WFO efforts to maximize use of simplified dam break model (SMPDBK) by providing advice, training, and expertise as appropriate.

+5.2 Hazardous Materials (HAZMAT) Spills

+When possible, RFCs provide estimates of time-of-travel for HAZMAT spills into rivers.
+They also support other NOAA-related missions when they can be of service.

+5.3 Significant Event Reports

+RFCs provide input to "For The Record" (FTR) significant event reports, as appropriate.
 This can be done in conjunction with the WFO for flood events, or individually to report events such as forecast support for a HAZMAT spill.
 See NWS Instruction 10-1603, Significant Event Reporting, for more information.